PIesPnuema/Scripts/README.md

 The repo is not dependent on any particular language.
 Dependencies may vary for you.
-Use the shebang line (`#! /bin/bash`) dictating the interpreter used or use the file format if available to figure the language dependencies.
+Use the shebang line (`#! /bin/bash`) dictating the interpreter used or use the file format if available to figure out the language dependencies.

 ## GOAL